KF-Art/icewm-personal-tunning/README.md

 Xed needs its Glib schemas to be compiled.
 Otherwise, it will not work.

 	sudo glib-compile-schemas /usr/share/glib-2.0/schemas
-	# At this point you can exit from sh, if you want.

 Now Xed should be working properly.
 If you want, delete the Gedit package.
 The automated script doesn't remove Gedit, in case Xed fails in the future.

 	sudo xbps-remove -R gedit